eminshall/Walmart-Weekly-Sales-Forecast/README.md

-# Walmart Weekly Sales Forcast
+# Walmart Weekly Sales Forecast
 Creating a model to predict weekly sales at Walmart locations.

 The goal of this project is to create a model capable of predicting weekly sales throughout the year across multiple retail locations.
 Having a model such as this can provide decision support regarding future plans related to stock planning, investments, operations, and accounting.